jbarnette/jbarnette.github.com/_posts/2009-11-10-deploying-to-heroku.markdown

 *Super* complicated.
 In my setup, this task...

-* regenerates a Heroku `.gems` file and complains if it's out-of-date,
-* complains if I'm trying to deploy from a branch that doesn't match an deployment env (deploys can only happen from `master` and `next`),
+* Complains if I'm trying to deploy from a branch that doesn't match an deployment env (deploys can only happen from `master` and `next`),
 * sets the `TO` environment variable for Hoptoad,
 * shows a list of all the changes since the last deploy, and how long it's been,
-* pushes the current branch to the matching remote, e.g., `git push next next/master`,
+* pushes the current branch to the matching remote, e.g., `git push heroku-next next:master`,
 * tells Hoptoad about the deploy, and
 * sends a fancy email w/changes to the deployment mailing list.